Assessing the Sustainability and Trustworthiness of Federated Learning Models: The Sustainability Pillar of Trustworthy FL

 \section{The Sustainability Pillar of Trustworthy FL}

+The trustworthy FL taxonomy is structured hierarchically into three levels.
+At the top level, \textbf{pillars} represent the fundamental aspects to be considered, such as privacy, robustness, and sustainability.
+Each pillar is decomposed into several \textbf{notions}, which capture the specific dimensions that need to be addressed to achieve the corresponding pillar.
+Finally, each notion is associated with one or more \textbf{metrics} that allow its quantitative assessment.

-This section describes the notions and metrics that make up the sustainability pillar of trustworthy FL.
-This pillar includes the carbon intensity of the energy grid, the efficiency of the underlying hardware, and the complexity of the federation.
-Besides, this section describes the complete taxonomy generated after adding the sustainability pillar to the most recent and complete existing trustworthy FL taxonomy.
+This section describes the notions and metrics that comprise trustworthy FL's sustainability pillar.
+This pillar includes the energy grid's carbon intensity, the underlying hardware's efficiency, and the federation's complexity.
+The overview of the Trustworthy FL framework is presented in \figurename~\ref{FL_taxonomy_new}.